epicarchitect/epic-adapter/README.md

 This is an android library for RecyclerView adapters with ViewBinding.
 With it, you can quickly and easily set up RecyclerView, no more huge adapters!
+However, the library only works with ViewBinding.
+You can find out more about it [here](https://developer.android.com/topic/libraries/view-binding).

 ```Kotlin
 // add the JitPack repository in settings.gradle.kts